snewhouse/ngs/bin/README.md

 ## Dockerised and Manual Builds ##
 Currently we are not able to automatically build some of the tools in pre-built docker containers due to licensing restrictions.

-While the software used to build the image is composed of free software versions some of the software has restrictions on use particularly for commercial purposes.
+Some of the software has restrictions on use particularly for commercial purposes.
 Therefore if you wish to use this for commercial purposes, then you leagally have to approach the owners of the various components yourself!